 Elder abuse should not go unanswered.
 An Anchorage nursing home abuse lawyer is prepared to step in and help you with this legal challenge.

 If an elderly or other vulnerable person is living in a nursing home, their rights and health deserve the proper protections.
 Staff and management of nursing homes are required to provide these protections and ensure a safe environment for their residents.
 Nevertheless, nursing home neglect remains far too common.
 Different types of abuse can cause varying levels of harm, but each is unacceptable considering the vulnerability of these patients.
-The following are just a handful of examples of nursing home abuse attorneys see on a regular basis:
+The following are just a handful of examples that nursing home abuse attorneys see on a regular basis:

 - Emotional distress and anguish

 - Sexual abuse